scottschiller/ArmorAlley/README_DEVEL.md

 ```
 You may notice a 404 when loading the development version, where a CSS file fails.
 In dev, this is not fatal and can be ignored.
 If your server doesn't grok `.htaccess` files, then the request for e.g. `css/aa_min.css.V20230520` will throw a 404 when the actual file on disk is `css/aa_min.css`.

-If you aren't using Apache in production, then asset versioning will fail and the game will not load.
-To disable it, remove the `.VXXXXXXXX` on the `<link>` to the CSS file in `index.html` and the boot loader will do the same for the JS.
+If you aren't using Apache in production, then asset versioning will fail and the boot loader will fall back to loading without the versioning.
+To disable the versioning entirely, remove the `.VXXXXXXXX` on the `<link>` to the CSS file in `index.html` and the boot loader will do the same for the JS.